I am a Machine Learning Ph.D. student in the School of

 Physics.

-I am broadly interested in topics at the intersection of machine learning, algorithmic game theory, and econometrics.
+I am broadly interested in topics at the intersection of machine learning, algorithmic game theory, and causal inference.

-My goal is to develop principled algorithms for modern data-driven decision-making in online markets.
+My goal is to develop principled algorithms for data-driven decision-making in real-world strategic settings.

 To this end, my research has been focused on three (often interleaved) areas: